Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event classification and selections

 The \olep channel is designed for the $WV\to\lvqq$ final state from $R\to WW$, $W'\to WZ$, $Z'\to WW$, and $\Gkk\to WW$.
 Events in this channel must have exactly one \textit{Tight} electron or \textit{Medium} muon, with $\pt > 30$~\GeV, and no other leptons satisfying the \textit{Loose} quality; \met greater than 60~\GeV; and a transverse momentum of the lepton--$\metvec$ system (i.e.\ the reconstructed $\Vl$), $\ptVl$, greater than 75~\GeV.

 For the merged selection, the \met and $\ptVl$ thresholds are raised to 100~\GeV\ and 200~\GeV, respectively.
-Events are further required to have $\Rpt$, defined as $\min(\ptVl,\ptVh)/\mVV$, greater than $0.35\,(0.25)$ for the ggF/DY (VBF) category.
+Considering that boson \pt\ is expected to be approximately $0.5 \mVV$, events are further required to have $\Rpt$, defined as $\min(\ptVl,\ptVh)/\mVV$, greater than $0.35\,(0.25)$ for the ggF/DY (VBF) category.
 Here $\ptVh$ is the \pt of the $\Vh$ candidate, i.e.\ the leading large-$R$ jet, and $\mVV$ is the invariant mass of the $VV$ system reconstructed from the $\ell\nu$ and the leading large-$R$ jet.\footnote{The unknown neutrino longitudinal momentum, $p_z$, is determined by fixing the invariant mass of the $\ell\nu$ system to the $W$-boson mass, resulting in a quadratic equation.
 The $p_z$ is chosen to be either the real component of the two complex solutions or the smaller of the two real solutions.} This requirement suppresses background significantly at large $\mVV$ while maintaining high efficiencies for signal events.

 For the resolved selection, a set of azimuthal angular requirements are designed and applied to reduce large multijet backgrounds expected at low \met and $\ptVl$.
 They are $\Delta\phi(\ell,\metvec)<1.5$, $\Delta\phi(j_1, j_2)<1.5$, $\Delta\phi(\ell,j_{1/2})>1.0$ and $\Delta\phi(\metvec,j_{1/2})>1.0$.
 Here $j_{1/2}$ refers to both $j_1$ and $j_2$, which form the $\Vjj$ candidate.
 Similarly to the merged selection, a kinematic criterion of $\Rpt>0.35\,(0.25)$ is imposed for the ggF/DY (VBF) category, where $\ptVh$ is the \pt of the $\Vjj$ candidate and $\mVV$ is reconstructed from the $\ell\nu$ and dijet system.